NUFE-AIAG/FGLIR/README.md

 Please cite our paper if you use this dataset in your work:

-@article{Wang2020,
+@article{Wang2020,  a
-  title={From species to cultivar: Soybean cultivar recognition using joint leaf image patterns by multiscale sliding chord matching},
-  author={Wang, Bin and Gao, Yongsheng and Yuan, Xiaohui and Xiong, Shengwu and Feng, Xianzhong},
+  title={From species to cultivar: Soybean cultivar recognition using joint leaf image patterns by multiscale sliding chord matching},  a author={Wang, Bin and Gao, Yongsheng and Yuan, Xiaohui and Xiong, Shengwu and Feng, Xianzhong},
   journal={Biosystems Engineering},
   volume = {194},